 - The color of Audrey's dress varies across media.
 In the cartoons, she wears a blue dress.
 In the St. John Publications comics, her dress is yellow.
 In the Harvey Comics, Audrey's dress is red.

 - Alien Invasion: The dream theme for "Dizzy Dishes".

 - All Just a Dream: Most if not all of her shorts.
-Not so much in the comics, although there are a few memorable ones; Audrey figures out how to do Shapeshifting and disguises herself in various ways (including an adult version of herself); in another she has Super Strength, mostly for knocking things over (she wakes up yelling "Whee!
-I can wreck anything!" and promptly knocks over a lamp); having read about King Midas while her mom's making fudge, she dreams of having a magic candy touch, which is just great until she dives into the ocean and it turns into fudge; she's suffocating until she wakes up and her mom's standing there with fresh fudge and she runs away saying "I've had enough!"
+Not so much in the comics, although there are a few memorable ones; Audrey figures out how to do Shapeshifting and disguises herself in various ways (including an adult version of herself); in another, she channels electricity; in another she has Super Strength, mostly for knocking things over (she wakes up yelling "Whee!
+I can wreck anything!" and promptly knocks over a lamp); having read about King Midas while her mom's making fudge ("A Sweet Touch", Little Audrey & Melvin November 1965), she dreams of having a magic candy touch, which is just great until she dives into the ocean and it turns into fudge; she's suffocating until she wakes up and her mom's standing there with fresh fudge and she runs away saying "I'm up to here in fudge!"

 - Beach Episode: "Surf Bored".

 - The Cameo: As noted, Audrey cameos in the Popeye cartoon "Olive Oyl For President."

 - Captain Ersatz: Little Audrey was created so Paramount wouldn't have to pay Lulu's creator Marge Henderson Buell royalties for rights to the character.